Baking Industry Applications

-TURBO ice rake systems are designed for storage of tube, or fragmented ice produced by the VOGT line of icemakers.
-Storage bins are available in two different series:
+- TURBO ice rake systems are designed for storage of tube, or fragmented ice produced by the VOGT line of icemakers.
+Capacities up to 87 tons can be obtained.

-CB Rakes: Available in three rake assembly sizes and 12 different capacities.
+- CB Rakes are available in three rake assembly sizes and 4 different capacities.
 Completely automatic loading and unloading of the ice through the use of a programmable logic controller to monitor all aspects of the rake system operation ensuring reliable operation.
-CB rakes range in capacities from 20 to 87 tons of ice.
+CB rakes range in capacities from 49 to 87 tons of ice.

 Thermal energy storage systems consist of:

 - Ice generator

 - Ice and water storage tank

 - Pumping system